mrkkrp/markkarpov.art/essay/perception-routines.md

 #### Expectation of rearrangement

-**Formulation**: Choose an area and imagine what it would like if you rearranged certain objects in that area in some way.
+**Formulation**: Choose an area and imagine what it would look like if you rearranged certain objects in that area in some way.
 Carry out the rearrangement and compare your expectation with what you actually see.